Frequently Asked Questions

 Our event has no “gate admission.”
 Each area of the festival is independent and you pay only for what you want.
 The rides require tickets, which may be purchased at a discount until 4:00pm on Thursday of festival week.
 Carnival games require cash.
 Food is paid for by cash or credit card, at the point of sale.
 Casino-style gaming is played by purchasing chips, and any winnings are paid out in cash by the Casino Cashier.
 Bingo games are paid for in cash only, per game.

-The odds vary on the Traditional and 50/50 Raffles, since they depend on the number of tickets sold.
+The odds vary on the Raffle, since they depend on the number of tickets sold.
 Each ticket is worth one chance, and as such, the odds are 1:xxx, where “xxx” is the number of entries sold.
 The more tickets you buy the more chances you have to win.
-Our raffles are governed strictly by the Indiana Gaming Commission.
+Our raffle is governed strictly by the Indiana Gaming Commission.

 Proceeds brought in by the festival and our Friday night Bingo are incorporated into the parish operating budget and are occasionally used to improve our aging facilities.